tinkerbell/tinkerbell-docs/docs/setup/using-qemu.md

 could not configure /dev/net/tun (plndrVM-f0cb3c): Device or resource busy
 ```

-This means that an old qemu session left an old adapter, we can remove it with the command below:
+This means that an old QEMU session left an old adapter, we can remove it with the command below:

 `ip link delete plndrVM-f0cb3c`